apache/spark/docs/spark-connect-overview.md

 no code change needed to start using Spark Connect.

-In a terminal window, set the `SPARK_REMOTE` environment variable to point to the Spark server we started above:
+In a terminal window, set the `SPARK_REMOTE` environment variable to point to the local Spark server you started on your computer above:

 {% highlight bash %}
 export SPARK_REMOTE="sc://localhost"